zigotica/active-app-qmk-layer-updater/readme.md

 ### Node side

 The script will check the app and title options of `active-win-cli` every half a second, and send a hex representation of the layer I want to target depending on the app to the micropad, using `node-hid`'s `write` method.
 I only send a layer index in hex format, for instance, 0x03 to match the Vim layer (which is the 4th layer in my layers' enum).
+Note: we are sending 0x42 ('B') when we want to restore default layer (0), apparently layer_on(data[0]) doesn't work in raw_hid_receive when 0x00.

 ### QMK side

 On the QMK side you will need to add `RAW_ENABLE = yes` in the rules.mk file.
 The `write` call from the node script will trigger the `raw_hid_receive` method on the QMK, where you can perform `layer_clear();` to clean up previous calls, then `layer_on(data[0])` to change to layer sent through the stream.
+Note the use of 0x42 to check base layer.
 Example code in keymap.c:

 ```c
 #include "raw_hid.h"